Home » Posts tagged 'hunting and gathering'

 The Early Roots of a Modern Crisis

-This is our challenge: to move a world of almost 8 billion people, most involved in an economic system with tremendous inequality, a clear imperative to expand, and a chronic tendency to stagnate, toward some real rapprochement with earth.
+The Early Roots of a Modern Crisis This is our challenge: to move a world of almost 8 billion people, most involved in an economic system with tremendous inequality, a clear imperative to expand, and a chronic tendency to stagnate, toward some real rapprochement with earth.
 This is a monumental challenge.
-If nothing else, the Anthropocene idea is the truth of the moment encapsulated as a geological epoch.
-Yet it explains little of the cause.
+If nothing else, the […]

 Humans Left Sustainability Behind as Hunter-Gatherers

-Many people believe that humans can have a sustainable future by using solar panels and wind turbines.
+Humans Left Sustainability Behind as Hunter-Gatherers Many people believe that humans can have a sustainable future by using solar panels and wind turbines.
 Unfortunately, the only truly sustainable course, in terms of moving in cycles with nature, is interacting with the environment in a manner similar to the approach used by chimpanzees and baboons.
-Even this approach will eventually lead to new and different species predominating.
-Over a long period, such as 10 million years, we can expect the vast majority of species will become extinct, regardless of how well these species fit in with nature’s plan.
+Even […]

 Olduvai IV: Courage